The Shocking “Grilled Mormons” Sign in Takeshi’s Challenge

 Anyway, in Japanese, this “grilled mormon” thing is a pretty obvious, simple little joke, but when translated literally into English like this, “GRILLED MORMONS” just seems to come out of nowhere and seems to have absolutely no connection to anything – it makes no real sense for it to be there.
 Ideally it would’ve been better to localize the sign, but Takeshi’s Challenge IS meant to be pretty crazy, so it still fits the mood of the game.
 In any case, that’s the cause for the confusion among fan translation-players – it’s just a literal, unlocalized joke.

-If you found this article interesting or helpful and know someone else who'd like it, let them know about it.
+If you enjoyed this post and know someone else who'd enjoy it too, I hope you'll consider sharing it with them.
 People rarely seek out localization articles, so sharing really helps me a lot!

 36 Comments